 Dalai Lama visit, refugee & border issues kept Arunachal in

-news in 2017 By Utpal Boruah Itanagar, Jan 2 (PTI) Tibetan spiritual leader the Dalai Lama's visit and China's protest, the Chakma-Hajong refugee issue, boundary dispute with neighbouring Assam and IAF chopper crash were some issues that kept Arunachal Pradesh in news during 2017.
+news in 2017 (Eds: Correcting words in para 2, 3) By Utpal Boruah Itanagar, Jan 2 (PTI) Tibetan spiritual leader the Dalai Lama's visit and China's protest, the Chakma-Hajong refugee issue, boundary dispute with neighbouring Assam and IAF chopper crash were some issues that kept Arunachal Pradesh in news during 2017.

-Amid strong protest from China, the Dalai Lama on April 4 visited the state and delivered religious discourse and preaching during his seven-day stay in the state.
+Amid strong protest from China, the Dalai Lama on April 4 visited the state and delivered sermons and engaged in religious discourse during his seven-day stay in the state.

-A few days later, the Arunachal Pradesh government strongly denounced China's move to 'standardised' official names for six places in the state, which Beijing claim as part of its territory, in an apparent retaliation against the Dalai Lama's visit.
+A few days later, the Arunachal Pradesh government strongly denounced China's move to 'standardise' official names for six places in the state, which Beijing claims to be part of its territory, in an apparent retaliation against the Dalai Lama's visit.

 Old resentments ran high in September after the decision of the Centre to grant citizenship to Chakma and Hajongs in the state following a Supreme Court directive of 2015.